Mari-W/System-Fo/readme.md

 ### Abstract

 Most popular strongly typed programming languages support function overloading.
-In combination with polymorphism this leads to essential language constructs, for example type classes in Haskell or traits in Rust.
-We introduce System Fo, a minimal language extension to System F, with support for overloading.
-We show that the Dictionary Passing Transform from System Fo to System F is type preserving.
+In combination with polymorphism this leads to essential language constructs, for example typeclasses in Haskell or traits in Rust.

-### Examples

-tbd.
+We introduce System Fo, a minimal language extension to System F, with support for overloading and polymorphism.
+Furthermore, we prove the Dictionary Passing Transform from System Fo to System F to be type preserving using Agda.

 ## Structure